Franklalalala/AutoSteper/README.md

 <center>Overview of the Stepwise model.</center>

 Demonstration of core functions could be found in `./tests`.
-(Some test files are squeezed to minimize the project size.
-This issue will be addressed very soon)

 Documentation could be found in `./doc`.